Abuse and Neglect of Older Adults:

 - On average, a woman tends to be smaller than a man, and she may have less ability to defend herself from physical abuse.

-- Older women are more likely than older men to have disabling conditions, be widowed or live alone.
+- Older women are more likely than older men to be widowed or live alone.

 - Older women are much more likely than older men to live in a residential care facility where abuse may occur from staff, volunteers, or family.